 (a) Description of agreement.
 Describe limitations, if any, on the geographic area to be served.
-The GSA Form 3521, Blanket Purchase Agreement, may be used to prepare a blanket purchase agreement.

 (b) Delivery tickets.
 Instruct the contractor to include the name of the individual placing the order on the delivery ticket.
 The individual receiving the item or service must sign and date the delivery or service ticket.
 Both the supplier and the receiving office must retain a copy of the delivery ticket.